HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 248-0771

 Don was smart, witty and clever and loved his family, although he was not always available emotionally.
 I think that part of him was damaged in the war and he never was able to get past it.
 He was not a famous man, but he was a great husband and dad and provided well for us.
 With all our failings, we loved each other and, in the end, what else matters?

 I’ll leave you with a piece of sage advice from my dad for you to ponder: “Are you sure you need all those lights on?”

 Don is survived by his wife of 74 years, Darlene, his three children, Douglas Hall, Denise Proper and her husband, Jeff, and Deborah Hall; his grandchildren, Luke and Jake Hall, Julia, Jessica and Jonathan Proper, Flora Daniels; and his great-grandchildren, Parker and Harmony Daniels.
 His surviving nieces and nephews include Sherry Kaiser, Danny Miller, Susan Selbe, Cindy Selbe and Scott Selbe.

 A Military Service with Honors will be held at Ft Logan (3698 S. Sheridan) on Monday, November 25, 2019, at 1:30 pm.
 Please arrive at the North Gate at 1:15 and go to Staging Area B. There will be a gathering at the Old Chicago restaurant (3550 S. Wadsworth) after the interment.

-To send flowers to the family of Donald Hall, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Donald Hall, please visit Tribute Store